Naveenkumar-Palanisamy/Learn-Cucumber/README.md

 4. DELETE.

 To Download the material to your Local System

-CLick on Code -> Download ZIP
+Click on Code -> Download ZIP

 #CucumberFramework #BDD #AgileTesting #TestAutomation #SoftwareQuality #Collaboration #TestingCommunity #SoftwareDevelopment #TechInnovation